mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 At a birds-eye-view, my plans are as follows:

-1. Grasp and replicate the current pipeline on my lab's past data.
+1. Grasp the current pipeline and replicate it on previous data.
 2. Learn about software and statistical techniques that I can implement in the lab.

 ## PROJECT 1: LEARN PREPROCESSING PIPELINE

 This part I'm less excited about.
-Why?

 1. I'm here because I like analyzing data, less so preprocessing it.
+(But, I need to get over this hump.)
 2. Minctools isn't user-friendly
 3. The instructions I've been passed down are rough.